 These are the settings used to test the SteelSeries Arctis Nova Pro.
 Our results are only valid when used in this configuration.

-The SteelSeries Arctis Nova Pro's noise isolation performance is poor.
+The SteelSeries Arctis Nova Pro's noise isolation performance is disappointing.
 Unlike the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox], they lack active noise cancelling (ANC).
 As a result, they don't block out any of the low rumble of bus or plane engines.
-While they do a better job of tackling ambient chatter and the high-pitched hum of an AC unit, they still struggle in this regard.
-While this shouldn't be a problem if you're gaming in a quiet area, it can be more annoying if you share a gaming space with others.
+While they do a better job of tackling ambient chatter and the high-pitched hum of an A/C unit, they still struggle in this regard.
+This shouldn't be a problem if you're gaming in a quiet area, but it can be more annoying if you share a gaming space with others.

 The SteelSeries Arctis Nova Pro's leakage performance is very good.
 The leakage is mostly concentrated in the mid to treble range.
 Escaping audio sounds a bit thin.
 If you like to game with the volume cranked up to high, it's unlikely you'll bother those around you.